We have information you must know before you buy the LHS.

 Chrysler's LHS offers an elegant design in a big luxury sedan that makes a statement of status and achievement.
 Fortunately, the distinctive design is backed up by the driving experience.
 The LHS is a joy to drive.
 It rides smoothly and handles remarkably well for a full-size front-wheel-drive sedan.

 The LHS delivers a smooth ride quality, filtering out unwanted vibration without isolating the driver from the road.
-Noise and vibration, though not at Lexus levels, are low.
+Noise and vibration, though not the best in the class, are low.
 The LHS is tuned a bit more in the direction of luxurious ride quality, but it feels extremely stable at high speeds.
-Steering is direct and precise and it offers the best handling in its class.
+Steering is direct and precise and is among the best in the class.

-The new all-aluminum 3.5-liter V6 is unique to the LHS and 300M.
-This V6 delivers 253 horsepower and 255 foot-pounds of torque.
+LHS comes with an aluminum 3.5-liter V6 that delivers 250 horsepower and 250 foot-pounds of torque.
 Designed to deliver power across a broad torque range, it emulates the power characteristics of classic American V8s.
 With 24 valves and single overhead cams, it delivers an 18-percent increase in power over the cast-iron engine it replaces.
-Mid-grade 89-octane gasoline delivers the best performance, but it will run fine on 87 octane.
-A host of new features, such as six-bolt main bearing caps, help reduce vibration.
-A highly refined four-speed electronically controlled transmission is standard.
+It meets the governments Low Emission Vehicle, or LEV, standards for all 50 states.

-The front suspension and powertrain are mounted on a new system of four hydroformed steel tubes that are lighter, stiffer and dimensionally more accurate than the previous setup.
+The front suspension and powertrain are mounted on a system of four hydroformed steel tubes that are lighter, stiffer and dimensionally more accurate than the previous setup.
 Hydroforming involves forcing water into a tube at extremely high pressures to form the subframe, resulting in a structure that is far more rigid than welded parts.
-It's the latest, greatest thing in subframe structure.
-This system improves handling and ride quality, while reducing noise, vibration and harshness.
+That means better handling and ride quality, with reduced noise, vibration and harshness.
 The rear suspension uses multiple links and a Chapman Strut at each wheel.
 The geometry has been revised slightly over the previous model.

 Four-wheel antilock disc brakes are standard; ABS allows the driver to maintain steering control during hard braking.
-The LHS comes with a new brake system that provides better pedal feel, improved stopping performance with less noise and vibration from the ABS.
-Electronic traction control is also standard; it provides improved control when accelerating on slippery surfaces by limiting wheel spin.
+The LHS brake system provides good pedal feel.
+Electronic low-speed traction control, which is also standard, provides improved control when accelerating on slippery surfaces by limiting wheel spin.
 All-season Goodyear Eagle LS touring tires, size P225/55R17, are standard and provide good handling characteristics on wet or dry roads with low tread noise and good snow traction.

 Chrysler's LHS represents a big improvement over its predecessor.
 An elegant interior, solid acceleration performance and excellent handling complement eye-catching styling.
 With its roomy back seats and generous legroom, it can haul four people in comfortable, luxurious surroundings.
-Supremely smooth and stable at highway speeds, we could spend many miles in one of these, riding behind that handsome egg-crate grille.
+Supremely smooth and stable at highway speeds, we could spend many miles in one of these.